Boards

 Displaced civilians near Mosul, May 2017.
 (Maranie R. Staab)

-As a UK-registered not for profit company limited by guarantee, Airwars is run day-to-day by its Director and Deputy Director.
-Their activities are overseen by a volunteer Executive Board, which is elected annually by staff and volunteers.
+As a UK-registered not for profit company limited by guarantee, Airwars is run day-to-day by its Director.
+Their activities are overseen by a volunteer Executive Board, who are accountable to their staff and volunteers.

-The leadership team can also call on the expertise of the Advisory Board – a pool of high-skill, pro bono advisers, which usually convenes quarterly.
+The leadership team can also call on the expertise of the Advisory Board – a pool of high-skill, pro bono advisers.

 Executive Board